Edward Lee (chef)

-Edward Lee (born July 2, 1972), Korean name Lee Kyun, is an American celebrity chef, author and restaurateur.
+Edward Lee (born July 2, 1972), Korean name Lee Kyun, is an American chef, author and restaurateur.
 He has made numerous television appearances on shows including The Mind of a Chef, Iron Chef America, Top Chef, MasterChef, and Culinary Class Wars.
-Lee owns multiple restaurants in Louisville, Kentucky and Washington, D.C. and has garnered several James Beard Foundation Award nominations.
+Lee owns multiple restaurants in Louisville, Kentucky and Washington, D.C. and has received several James Beard Foundation Award nominations.
 In 2019, Lee was awarded the James Beard Foundation Award for his book Buttermilk Graffiti, as well as the James Beard Humanitarian Award for his nonprofit organization, the LEE Initiative, in 2024.
+Buttermilk Graffiti was recognized for its exploration of immigrant food cultures across the United States and was based on Lee's cross-country travels documenting regional cuisines and personal narratives.

-In 2025, Lee starred and hosted the tvN reality show, Edward Lee's Country Cook.
+In 2025, Lee starred and hosted the tvN reality show, Edward Lee's Country Cook.The program follows Lee as he travels through rural regions of South Korea, highlighting traditional cooking methods and regional ingredient, and has been noted for its emphasis on cultural heritage and culinary storytelling.

 Early life

-Lee was born on July 2, 1972, in Brooklyn, New York, United States to Korean parents.
+Lee was born in 1972 in Brooklyn, New York, United States to Korean parents.
 He began cooking at age 11 and credits his grandmother with first sparking his interest in food.
 He graduated magna cum laude with a bachelor's degree in literature from New York University.
+During his early years, Lee has stated that he initially pursued writing before turning to professional cooking, and his background in literature has influenced his narrative approach to food and cookbook writing.